Mario Bros.: How to Shop for Retro Nintendo Grails in Madrid

 • Request interior photos if the machine is not already open for inspection.

-• Price it as a conversion if it fails the cabinet authenticity test, even if it plays perfectly.
+• Price it as a conversion if it cannot be authenticated as a dedicated cabinet, even if it plays perfectly.

 Advertisement